sandervandevelde/Mqtt-Client-Service-On-Azure-Container-Instances-demonstration/az-cli-mqtt-stateful-service.md

 ## Prerequisites

-From the previous [blog post](https://sandervandevelde.wordpress.com/2024/08/24/getting-started-with-azure-container-instances/), we should have inherited a consumer group, Azure container repository and a UserID.
+From the first [blog post](https://sandervandevelde.wordpress.com/2024/08/24/getting-started-with-azure-container-instances/), we should have inherited a consumer group, Azure container repository and a UserID.

 The userID can pull containers from the registry.

+From the second [blog post](https://sandervandevelde.wordpress.com/2024/09/04/running-the-event-hub-event-processor-in-azure-container-instances/), we learned how to deploy an Event Hub Event Processor.

+Be sure you first need to [deploy](az-cli-eventgrid-mqtt.md) the Event Grid MQTT broker via the AZ CLI.